dahis39/SpringBootCrawlerDB/README.md

 **CrawlerWithDB**: this one can switch between three output modes: stores as local files, stores into PostgreSQL or does both.
 It's set by a keyword in the application.properties.

-# Quick Installation
+# Quick Example

 I included a fat jar(CrawlerLocalFiles) at the top level folder.
 Download it, you will need Java 8 jre, run `java -jar CrawlerLocalFiles.jar` in command line.
 You gonna see links flying through.
 A new folder named `images` will appears with freshly crawled jpgs in it.
-It will keep working till you hit exit `ctrl + c`, or crawled all the links follows the domain: https://pixabay.com/en/ (I have no idea how long it gonna take).
+It will keep working till you hit exit `ctrl + c`.
+If not it will crawled all the links within the URL: https://pixabay.com/en/ (Don't do it).

 ## Side Node for pixabay.com